cdl-geneseo/geneseo-dictionary/S/Steubennery.md

 # Steubennery

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Steubennery

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 Steubennery: (noun) Blend of Steuben (dorm) and nunnery, through citation only barely supports this blending; &quot;She lives in Steubennery on North Side of the campus&quot;; F91, according to a S94 reporter's informant; based in part on Steuben being a male-deficient all-female dorm, F91, according to S94s other informant, who's advice was &quot;If you want a girlfriend, go hang out in Steuben.&quot; Specific to Geneseo.